 What are dental veneers and how do they work?

-These thin, custom-made shells are created using either porcelain or composite resin and are placed over the front surface of your teeth.
-They can be used to correct a range of cosmetic issues, including discoloured, chipped, or misshapen teeth.
+Placed over the front surface of the teeth, dental veneers can correct a wide range of cosmetic issues, such as discoloured, chipped, or misshapen teeth.

 Preserving your perfect smile: the significance of veneer maintenance